-The Neo-Darwinist theory is just a theory incorporating current scientific advances in science related to the evolution and biology, as the Laws of Mendel, but continues to deny the influence of the environment or the internal development of living beings in a load of genetic information.
+The Neo-Darwinist theory is just a theory incorporating current scientific advances in science related to evolution and biology, such as Mendel’s laws.
+It continues to deny the influence of the environment or the internal development of living beings a load of genetic information.

 Other theories of evolution and human origin are Synthetic Theory (Dobzhansky, Mayr, and Simpson), Punctuated Equilibrium Theory (Eldredge and Gould), and Neutralism Theory.

 The Modern Evolutionary Synthesis has incorporated the latest advances of science in biology and genetics.
-If the Neo-Darwinism or neo-Darwinian Theory explicitly incorporated the random variations or mutations within the population, the Synthetic Theory of evolution incorporates the random variations or mutations of the genetic information and accepts this mechanism as part of the evolution that, together with the mechanism of the natural selection, produce evolution as a whole.
+While Neo-Darwinism contained random mutations within the population, The Synthetic Theory integrates them within genetic information and accepts this mechanism as part of the evolution that, together with the natural selection mechanism, produces development as a whole.

-The Synthetic Theory of evolution or Modern Synthetic emerged around the middle of the 20th century from the ideas of three authors specialized in different branches of the evolution: Theodosius Dobzhansky in genetics, Ernst Mayr in the species of living beings and George G. Simpson in the vast categories of the organisms.
+The Synthetic Theory or Modern Synthetic emerged around the middle of the 20th century from the ideas of three authors specialized in different branches of evolution: Theodosius Dobzhansky in genetics, Ernst Mayr in the species of living beings, and George G. Simpson in the vast categories of the organisms.

 The diversification emerges slowly, usually through gradual changes, and originates in the specialization.
 Therefore, it is part of the Gradualism trend as the initial Theory of Darwin.

-We can summarize the essential differences between the Modern Synthetic Theory of evolution with the Theory of Darwin in the following:
+We can summarize the essential differences between the Modern Synthetic Theory with the Theory of Darwin in the following:

 - It incorporates Mendel's Laws.

 - Variations in the population due to genetic variability

-- It assumes that the specialization is due to the cumulative changes in the genetic information in addition to the mechanism of natural selection.
+- It assumes the specialization due to the genetic information's cumulative changes and the mechanism of natural selection.

-In short, the synthetic theory significantly moved evolution of a living being to its internal components, while maintaining the same emergentist philosophy.
+In short, the synthetic theory significantly moved the evolution of a living being to its internal components while maintaining the same emergentist philosophy.